kagaimiq/jielie/datafmt/br17-fw.md

 The first 2 bytes is actually the CRC16 of the first 32 bytes, which is what's actually checked by uboot (not the data CRC field in the file entry!)

 The rest is yet to be investigated.
-Well, at offset +48 you can see the chip series name, which correspond to `AC690X`, `AC691X` and `AC692X` series respectively.
+Well, at offset +48 you can see the chip series name, which in this case may contain `AC690X`, `AC691X` and `AC692X` respectively.

 ### BOOT_START_FIRST